Why we do it

-Program participants will be able to collaborate closely with Logically’s technology and product staff, as well as subject matter experts who lead Logically’s investigative and research efforts on disinformation monitoring and fact checking.
-As concerns rise globally about the impact and influence of mis/disinformation propaganda and conspiratorial narratives, it is important for collective interdisciplinary efforts that can lead to innovative and effective technologies that can counter mis/disinformation.
+As concerns rise globally about the impact and influence of misinformation and disinformation, it is important for collective interdisciplinary efforts that can lead to innovative and effective technologies that can counter these threats.

 - Stimulate new, high-impact research to effectively combat multimodal and multilingual disinformation and fake news